Pet Shop Boys: Bilingual and Nightlife (1996–2001)

 The majority of 1998 was spent with a series of live dates and minor releases, including a charity album of Noël Coward songs, called Twentieth Century Blues.
 The album included Pet Shop Boys' version of "Sail Away", along with songs performed by Elton John, Texas, Marianne Faithfull, The Divine Comedy, Suede, Damon Albarn, Vic Reeves and Robbie Williams.
 Tennant also co-produced the Williams track and provided backing vocals for Elton John.
 Tennant provided backing vocals on Robbie Williams' "No Regrets" single, along with Neil Hannon from The Divine Comedy.
 Meanwhile, the band switched managers again as Carrington resigned and was succeeded by Mitch Clark, who had previously worked for EMI International as Head of Promotion.

 During this time, Pet Shop Boys began to work with playwright Jonathan Harvey on a stage musical project.
-In 1999, many of the tracks recorded ended up on the duo's seventh studio album, Nightlife, which included the Top 20 singles "I Don't Know What You Want But I Can't Give It Any More" and "New York City Boy", the Top 10 hit "You Only Tell Me You Love Me When You're Drunk", "Closer to Heaven"—which would later become the title of Pet Shop Boys' musical—as well a duet with Kylie Minogue, "In Denial", about a father coming out to his daughter.
+In 1999, some of the tracks they recorded ended up on their seventh studio album, Nightlife, including "Closer to Heaven", which would later become the title song of their musical.
+Nightlife produced the top 10 hit "You Only Tell Me You Love Me When You're Drunk" and the top 20 singles "I Don't Know What You Want But I Can't Give It Any More" and "New York City Boy".
+The album also featured a duet with Kylie Minogue, "In Denial", about a father coming out to his daughter.
 Minogue later performed the track live, during her 2005 Showgirl tour, singing to a pre-recorded Neil Tennant.
-This is not the first time that Pet Shop Boys have worked with Minogue: in 1994, they wrote a song for inclusion on her eponymous Kylie Minogue album, called "Falling", which was based on an unreleased remix of "Go West" with new lyrics by Tennant; however, Minogue and her record company did not like the production sound of Pet Shop Boys' demo and asked Farley & Heller to finally produce the track.
+This was not the first time that Pet Shop Boys worked with Minogue: In 1994, they wrote a song for her eponymous Kylie Minogue album, called "Falling", which was based on an unreleased remix of "Go West" with new lyrics by Tennant; however, Minogue and her record company did not like the style of Pet Shop Boys' demo and asked Farley & Heller to produce the track.

+Pet Shop Boys incurred financial losses on the Nightlife Tour in 1999–2000 after promoter Harvey Goldsmith's company went into receivership.
+During a concert in a partially empty arena in Sheffield, they briefly considered disbanding; the duo later recalled this period as a low point in their career.